HMOA Up North: Whangarei House Under Construction:

 Dream team: Architect, Builder, Client

-Architect Olly Markham says a feature of the house is its extensive use of in-situ concrete, but the project is made special by the client’s eye for quality and the expert skills of the onsite builder to realise the design with great care.
+Architect Olly Markham says a feature of the house is its extensive use of board formed, in-situ concrete but the project is made special by the client’s eye for quality and the expert skills of the onsite builder to realise the design with great care, and attention to detail.

 Small site, big potential for architecturally-designed house

-Foreseeing a re-zoning to ‘mixed-use commercial’, the central Whangarei site was purchased in anticipation of the plan change.
-The existing leaky home was demolished and work is now well underway for a three-story home, previously not permitted in the residential zoning that had a height limit of 8 metres.
+Foreseeing a re-zoning to ‘mixed-use commercial’, the central Whangarei site was purchased by the clients in anticipation of the plan change.
+The existing leaky home was demolished and work is now well underway for a three-story home, previously not permitted in the residential zoning that had a maximum height limit of 8 metres.

-HMOA’s concept will see the three level house reach 15 metres high.
+HMOA’s concept will see the three level house reach almost 10 metres high.
 In keeping with the lifestyle of the winterless north, the top level is predominantly for living and is mainly a covered outdoor room with built-in BBQ.
 There’s also an open plan kitchen/living area and a snug.
-Views reach to the city, up the river towards Mount Parahaka and across to the new Hundertwasser Museum.
+Expansive views reach to the city, up the river towards Mount Parihaka and across to the new Hundertwasser Museum.

 The second level houses the bedrooms and provides access to the pool while the ground floor includes the garage, entry spaces and plenty of storage.